maAuSe/tiebert-lukas-ControlMasterclass/goals_assignments/assignment5_plan.md

      - Run `Q5_R1`:   `Q = 5 * Q_proc_nom`, `R = R_meas_nom`.
      - Run `Q1_R5`:   `Q = Q_proc_nom`,   `R = 5 * R_meas_nom`.
      - Run `Q5_R5`:   `Q = 5 * Q_proc_nom`, `R = 5 * R_meas_nom`.
-   - Keep `Kfb = 0` (or very small) for these runs so that the cart is driven purely by the built-in feedforward trajectory; the EKF only estimates, it does not influence the motion.
+   - If you want pure feedforward motion, set `Kfb = 0` (or very small) for these runs so that the cart is driven purely by the built-in trajectory; otherwise keep the default gains and document what you used.
    - Compile and **reflash the firmware** after setting the desired Q/R for the current run.

 2. **Physical execution and logging (repeat once for each of the four Q/R combinations)**